- Northern Ireland

 They were also introduced after IMI research findings and compliance with sector qualification strategies.

-Following the Wolf Review of vocational qualifications, the UK Government announced a number of characteristics that Level 3 Tech level qualifications have to demonstrate in order to feature in performance tables in 2016.
+Following the Wolf Review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Tech level qualifications have to demonstrate in order to feature in performance tables in 2016.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables will not be recognised in 2016 and beyond.